Blu-ray Review: Justice League

 THE BONUS FEATURES

-Following on the heels of Wonder Woman, Justice League doesn’t build on the momentum due in large to the spotty CGI and attempts to cram too much into too short a time.
+Following on the heels of Wonder Woman, Justice League doesn’t build on the momentum in large part because of the spotty CGI and attempts to cram too much into too short a time.
 While still a largely enjoyable romp, Justice League could’ve been more.